Astronomical basis of the Hindu calendar: Combining the different measures of time

-It is possible that two consecutive sunrises may have the same tithi, i.e. the moon continues to remain within the same 12° arc across two consecutive sunrises.
+It is possible that two consecutive sunrises may have the same tithi, i.e. the Moon continues to remain within the same 12° arc across two consecutive sunrises.
 In such a case, two consecutive sāvana dina will be associated with the same tithi.
 The tithi associated with the second sāvana dina is referred to as a adhika (अधिक) (additional) tithi.

-It is also possible that an entire tithi elapses between two sunrises, i.e. the moon traverses a 12° arc in between two sunrises (it enters the arc after one sunrise and exits the arc before the next sunrise).
+It is also possible that an entire tithi elapses between two sunrises, i.e. the Moon traverses a 12° arc in between two sunrises (it enters the arc after one sunrise and exits the arc before the next sunrise).
 In this such a case, neither sāvana dina will be associated with this tithi, i.e. this tithi will be skipped over in the calendar.
-Such a tithi is referred to as a kṣaya (क्षय) (waste) tithi.
+Such a tithi is referred to as a kṣaya (क्षय) (lost) tithi.